When serious health complications strike suddenly, many everyday aspects of life, such as bathing, change completely.

 Installation day went without a hitch.
 “It was wonderful,” Susan says.
 “In and out, I could not believe that they actually installed it in a day.
 It was seamless."

 Finally, Susan was able to bathe comfortably again.
-She enjoys reclining against the Bask™ heated surfaces as the walk-in bath quickly fills and drains.
+She enjoys reclining against the Bask™ heated backrest as the Walk-In Bath quickly fills and drains.
 But perhaps more important than the physical comfort she experiences in the bath is the newfound emotional comfort she feels.
 “It does give me access, and a feeling of freedom,” she says.